kubenet-dev/docs/docs/02-examples/05_defaultnetwork.md

 network.network.app.kuid.dev/topo3nodesrl.default created
 ```

 While this looks really simple, a lot is happening under the hood.
-This default network is leveraging the network config setup in the previous step and allocates AS per device for the underlay, It allocate a prefix for each link in the network per address family and its individual enpoints, etc. On top a device config is derived thorugh an abstract data model, which is mapped to [srlinux][srlinux] for the specific implementation of the device and once dome, this is transacted to the device using [sdc][sdc].
+This default network is leveraging the network config setup in the previous step and allocates AS per device for the underlay, It allocate a IP prefix for each link in the network per address family and a IP address for its individual enpoints, etc. On top a device config is derived thorugh an abstract data model, which is mapped to [srlinux][srlinux] for the specific implementation of the device.
+Once the device configuration is available for all the devices, the configurations are transacted to the device using [sdc][sdc].

+!!!note "In a later exercise (gitops) you will see that another option is to check in the resulting device configurations in git, rather than transacting to the network".

+Lets go through some resources that got allocated through these steps.

-An AS number per device is allocated
+First an AS number per device is allocated, through the ASClaim API.

 ```
 kubectl get asclaims.as.be.kuid.dev